 Treat yourself to new vision this new year.

-To assist consumers in keeping up with inflation, the 2023 limitations for pre-tax contributions to HSA and FSA accounts increased significantly.
-Up to $3,050 can be saved by an individual in a health care Flexible Spending Account (also known as a Flexible Spending Arrangement), which is a $200 increase from the 2022 cap.
+To assist consumers in keeping up with inflation, the 2024 limitations for pre-tax contributions to HSA and FSA accounts increased significantly.
+Up to $3,200 can be saved by an individual in a health care Flexible Spending Account (also known as a Flexible Spending Arrangement).
 Some employers also contribute to the FSA accounts of their employees, which provides additional savings on qualified expenses to the employee.
 A Health Savings Account (HSA) is an additional pre-tax health financing choice.
-Individuals and families may each contribute up to $3,850 and $7,750, respectively, to an HSA in 2023.
+Individuals and families may each contribute up to $4,150 and $8,300, respectively, to an HSA in 2024.

 What is a Health Savings Account (HSA)?